Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Results and Discussion

 We begin by examining the \glspl{df} as calculated with \gls{lrtddft} (\autoref{fig:dos}a--b; see \autoref{sfig:df-all-real} and \autoref{sfig:df-all-imag} for the real and imaginary parts at more compositions and in a wider energy range).
 A few trends are apparent.

 In the case of Pd--H, addition of H leads to the emergence of two peaks in the imaginary part of the \gls{df} that at 100\% H loading are located around \unit[1.5]{eV} and at approximately \unit[3.0--3.5]{eV} (\autoref{fig:dos}a).
 Comparison with the \gls{dos} indicates that these two features are related to two pronounced peaks in the d band (\autoref{fig:dos}c; see \autoref{sfig:dos-all} for the \gls{dos} at more compositions).
 In fact in this case, the \gls{dos} in its entirety is almost unaffected by H addition, save for a rigid shift of the energy scale.
 This is a result of the localized character of the H states, which do not hybridize with each other.
-Addition of H also reduces the magnitude of the real part of the \gls{df} in the visible range.
+Addition of H also reduces the magnitude of the real part of the \gls{df} in the visible range, as has been previously observed in both experiment \cite{PalMurNar18, VarAzoCla14} and computations \cite{SilMuiChe12} (\autoref{sfig:df-experimental-comparison}).
+Generally speaking, such a trend is expected to imply a redshift of the plasmon peak, as the Fröhlich condition for \gls{lspr} emergence is satisfied at lower energies.

 Upon addition of Au to Pd, there is almost no change in the imaginary part of the \gls{df} in the composition range considered here (\autoref{fig:dos}b).
-In the \gls{dos}, on the other hand, a notable smoothing occurs as a result of hybridization between the d states of Pd and Au.\footnote{ It is only at higher Au content that the distance between the d band and the Fermi level becomes significant \cite{NahJunKim98, RahTibRos20}. } Therefore, when H is added to Pd--Au, the two peaks that were apparent in the \gls{df} of Pd--H are largely smoothed out due to alloy disorder (\autoref{fig:dos}d).
+In the \gls{dos}, on the other hand, a notable smoothing occurs as a result of hybridization between the d states of Pd and Au (\autoref{fig:dos}d).\footnote{ It is only at higher Au content that the distance between the d band and the Fermi level becomes significant \cite{NahJunKim98, RahTibRos20}. } Therefore, when H is added to Pd--Au, the two peaks that were apparent in the \gls{df} of Pd--H are largely smoothed out due to alloy disorder (\autoref{sfig:df-all-imag}).